Updated May 2021

 Note: Since May 2020, conferences in family and small claims matters are being conducted by telephone, audio- or video-conference.
 See Virtual conferences and hearings (by phone or video) for more information.

-Who must attend a Family Case Conference?
+Who must attend a Family Settlement Conference?

 It is not appropriate for a party’s witnesses to attend the case conference, since private matters will be discussed, and hearing what’s said might influence their testimony if there is a trial later on.